Northern BC Crisis Centre Workshop Information

 - Understand how beliefs and attitudes can affect suicide interventions

-- Understand a person at risk’s story about suicide as well as recognize turning points that connect the person to life
+- Recognize turning points that connect the person to life

-- Conduct a safety assessment and develop a plan that will keep the person at risk safe for now
+- Conduct a safety assessment and develop a plan that will keep the person thinking about suicide safe for now

-- Confirm the person at risk’s faith in the safe-plan and their intent to follow it through.
+- Confirm the person thinking about suicide’s commitment to the safe-plan and their intent to follow it through.